 - Cleaning removes residues (soil or organic material) from a surface using soap or detergent and water.
 Cleaning must occur first, since many chemical sanitizers and disinfectants won't work if a surface is dirty. - Sanitizing surfaces reduces the number of bacteria and viruses to a safer level.
 Sanitizing can be done with heat or chemicals, and it is important to follow manufacturer directions carefully, as concentration and time on a surface are really important to reducing bacteria and viruses. - Disinfecting reduces the levels of bacteria and viruses even more than sanitizing, and may require higher concentrations of chemical compounds or a longer contact time.
 Note: not all disinfectants are safe for food contact surfaces.
-Follow manufacturer's instructions. - Non-porous surfaces that are hard and smooth (i.e. metals) are easy to clean, sanitize, and disinfect since they cannot absorb water.
-Examples are stainless steel or laminate countertops. - Porous surfaces (i.e. wood) are harder to properly clean, sanitize, and disinfect because water can be easily absorbed into the wood.
+Follow manufacturer's instructions. - Non-porous surfaces that are hard and smooth (i.e. glass, plastic, metal) are easy to clean, sanitize, and disinfect since they cannot absorb water.
+Examples are stainless steel or laminate countertops. - Porous surfaces (i.e. paper, untreated wood, cardboard) are harder to properly clean, sanitize, and disinfect because water can be easily absorbed into porous surfaces.

 II.
-General Steps for Cleaning and Sanitizing/Disinfection
+General Steps for Cleaning, Sanitizing, and Disinfecting